xlegend1024/az-amlw-hol/README.md

-# Azure Machine Learning Workbench will be eetired.
+# Azure Machine Learning Workbench (Tool) will be retired.

-> This lab is outdated.
-No longer recommended.
+> Due to the retirement of the tool, this lab is no longer recommended
->
+> BUT still Azure Machine Learning Service is available
 >
->
+> Check new way to build Machine Learning models [Use Python to get started with Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python)
 >

 ## Azure Machine Learning Workbench Hands on Lab